 ADMISSION TO LIMITED ENROLLMENT PROGRAMS (LEP)

-Freshmen: Admission for new freshmen to Limited Enrollment Programs is competitive.
+Freshmen: Admission of new freshmen to some LEPs is highly selective.
+LEPs with highly selective admission for freshmen include business, engineering, biological sciences, biochemistry, and chemistry.
 Because space may be limited for a particular major, early application is encouraged.
 Freshmen who are directly admitted to an LEP will be subject to a performance review when they complete 45 college credits.
 The review varies from program to program, but always includes satisfactory performance in a set of appropriate courses.
 Students not passing the review will be required to choose another major.
 See the academic program description for specific details.

 Freshmen not directly admitted to an LEP may be assigned to Letters and Sciences.
 Students are not guaranteed admission to an LEP at a later date, although they may gain admission by meeting the requirements outlined in their particular program by the time they complete 45 or 60 credits at Maryland.
 See the following section on LEP transfer admission and the LEP program descriptions for further details about this option.

-Transfers: Transfer students and on-campus students wishing to change their major to an LEP must meet a set of gateway courses with minimum grades in order to be admitted to the program.
+Transfers: Prospective transfer students and current UMD students wishing to change their major to an LEP must meet a set of gateway courses with minimum grades in order to be admitted to the program.
 Space is limited in each program, and the most qualified applicants will be admitted each semester.
-Additional information for each of the Limited Enrollment Programs may be found in the descriptions of academic majors in chapter 7.
+Additional information for each of the LEPs may be found in the descriptions of academic majors in Chapter 7.